Recipe: Squash & Sausage Ghost Curry

 - 1 cup coconut milk

 *Adjust amount of Ghost Curry Powder for desired heat level.
-3 Tbsp. is hot and 5 Tbsp. approaches “Indian hot”.
+3 Tbsp. is hot and 5 Tbsp. is extremely hot.

 Preheat oven to 400 degrees.
-Cut squash in half, remove seeds, brush flesh side lightly with 1 Tbsp. oil and sprinkle with salt and pepper.
-Place flesh-side down on a parchment-lined baking sheet.
-Bake for 30 to 45 min. until just tender and easily pierced with a knife.
+Cut squash in half, remove seeds, and brush flesh lightly with 1 Tbsp. oil.
+Sprinkle with salt and pepper and place flesh-side down on a parchment-lined baking sheet.
+Bake for 30 to 45 min., or until just tender and easily pierced with a knife.
 Remove from oven and set aside to cool.
 Heat 1 Tbsp. oil in a large skillet or Dutch oven.
-Add onions, ginger and garlic, and cook for 5 min. until soft.
-In a small bowl, mix an equal amount (3 to 5 Tbsp. depending on desired heat level) of Ghost Curry Powder, vegetable oil and water together to make a paste.
-Stir curry paste into onions, then add apples, broth, cider and coconut milk and bring to a medium simmer.
+Add onions, ginger, and garlic, and cook for 5 min., or until soft.
+In a small bowl, mix an equal amount (3 to 5 Tbsp., depending on desired heat level) of curry powder, vegetable oil, and water together to make a paste.
+Stir curry paste into onions, then add apples, broth, cider, and coconut milk.
+Bring to a medium simmer.
 Heat 1 Tbsp. oil in a separate skillet, add sausage and cook until browned.
-Meanwhile, peel skin from cooled squash and cube into ½- to 1-inch pieces.
-Stir sausage and squash into curry, bring to a simmer and cook for 5 to 10 more min.
+Meanwhile, peel skin from cooled squash and cube into 1/2- to 1-inch pieces.
+Stir sausage and squash into curry, bring to a simmer, and cook for 5 to 10 more min.
 Remove from heat and stir in lime juice.
 Top with fresh mint before serving.